g-leech/argmin-gravitas/_posts/2020-8-17-banks-culture.markdown

 I praised the level of social development in the books.
 But his humans aren't _radically_ different from us.
 Critique (1) and (2) only hurt because human nature in the Culture is still recognisable as our nature.

 Culture citizens tend to not want to live more than 400 years for some reason.
 (Sheer deepity: "_death is regarded as part of life, and nothing, including the universe, lasts forever.
 It is seen as bad manners to try and pretend that death is somehow not natural; instead death is seen as giving shape to life._") I don't expect this to be true.
+I choose to interpret this as a soft kind of protest, as "This place is good, but it's missing something and so I've had enough".

 They are not beyond suffering and competitive stress: note <a href="{{ulver}}">Ulver</a>'s whining and tantrums.
 Grief is common, sometimes lasting a century.
 They don't take wild-animal suffering seriously.